Vietnam.vn - Nền tảng quảng bá Việt Nam

 (CLO) Fourteen Syrian policemen were killed in an ambush carried out by forces loyal to the ousted government in the Tartous countryside, according to a statement from the transitional government on Thursday morning.

-The incident comes amid protests and nighttime curfews across Syria, marking the biggest wave of unrest since Bashar al-Assad was ousted more than two weeks ago.
+The incident comes as protests and nighttime curfews have erupted across Syria, marking the biggest wave of unrest since Bashar al-Assad was ousted more than two weeks ago.

 14 Syrian police officers wearing protective gear in a wide-area alarm system photo 1

-Syria's new interior minister said on Telegram that 10 other policemen were wounded in the ambush, which was carried out by "remnants" of the Assad regime.
+Syria's new interior minister said on Telegram that 10 other police officers were wounded in the ambush, which was carried out by "remnants" of the Assad regime.
 He pledged to severely punish "anyone who dares to threaten the security of Syria or the lives of its people".

-Earlier, police imposed a nighttime curfew in the city of Homs, according to state media, in response to protests that residents said involved the Alawite and Shi'ite religious minorities.
+Police earlier imposed a night curfew in the city of Homs, according to state media, in response to protests that residents said involved the Alawite and Shiite religious minorities.

 Some residents say the protests are linked to recent pressure and violence targeting the Alawite minority – a sect seen as loyal to Assad, who was ousted by Sunni Muslim rebels on December 8.